achigbrow/CS529_Project3/README.md

 - Neural Network
 - Ensemble Neural Network

+We achieved our highest accuracy using the Ensemble Neural Network.

 There is also a Convolutional Neural Network however, it is still a work in progress.

 ### SVM